VolodymyrKoziupa/Rock-Paper-Scissors/README.md

 ## Description

- The build process of Rock-Paper-Scissors game was managed using Webpac
+ The build process of Rock-Paper-Scissors game was managed using Webpack

 ## Getting Started